 The eight main peaks which make up the Yatsugatake Renpo 八ヶ岳連峰 have long held a special affinity with Kanto based outdoor adventurers and are climbed throughout the year.
 While the full chain of mountains span some 30 km north-south, this hike takes in three of the most prominent peaks.

-Day 1: Following the Minami sawa to a Rocky Campsite (6.5 km)
+Day 1: Following the Minami sawa to a Rocky Campsite (6.9 km)

 The main access to Yatsugatake is from Chino Station 茅野駅 on the Chuo Line with a connecting bus service to Minotoguchi 美濃戸口 (37 mins, 870 yen).
 With the busiest summer holiday period over there was only a handful of us taking the first morning bus.
 From the Minoto Kogen Lodge bus stop take the left trail which follows a graded road for the one hour walk to the Minoto-sansou 美濃戸山荘, here you can fill up your water bottles and enjoy a relaxing lunch on the outdoor tables.

 Options from the hut include taking the left trail which heads via Kita sawa 北沢 to the Akadake-kosen 赤岳鉱泉 campsite while the right shadows the Minami sawa 南沢 up to the Gyoja Hut 行者小屋.
 While the Gyoja Hut is closest to Mt.
 Akadake the Akadake-kosen is nicer to pitch a tent and has its own resident hot spring.
-The route described in this hike takes the later and will take around 2.5 hours to reach the Gyoja Hut (campsite 1,000 yen).
+The route described in this hike takes the latter and will take around 2.5 hours to reach the Gyoja Hut (campsite 1,000 yen).
 The upper reaches follows a dry river bed before merging back onto the riverside easement below the hut.
 The tent sites here are limited and the ground is also covered in rocks.

-Day 2: Spectacular Views from Another 100 Famous Mountain (7 km)
+Day 2: Spectacular Views from Another 100 Famous Mountain (7.5 km)

 The first rousing of the morning took place a little before 3am with some guys in a neighbouring tent feverishly preparing for a pre-dawn summit of Mt.
 Akadake 赤岳 (2,899m).
 Exiting the tent at a more reasonable 6am, I was greeted with glorious blue skies which provided the added incentive quickly finish breakfast and pack up a dew saturated tent.
 While most folk headed off with a day pack intent on returning to base camp, I think many looked on in mild amusement as I proceeded, heavy pack in tow towards the summit.